yuxihe/SelfDrivingCarProj/P5-CarND-VehicleDetection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

+The code for this step is contained in the 8th, 9th and 10th code cells of the IPython notebook.

 Then, I normalize features and use machine learning method (SVM in this task) to train dataset using optimized parameters for extracting features.

 I used StandScaler() to normalize extracted features.
 And we could see before and after normalization: